 But it’s not alone.

-Because the brands that are the most successful with search don’t create one piece of content and hope it ranks, they create a piece of content for every opportunity across the buyers lifecycle.
+The brands that are the most successful with search don’t create one piece of content and hope it ranks.
+They create a piece of content for every opportunity across the buyer’s lifecycle.

 Writing SEO Content For Mobile Apps

-DoNotPay is a San Francisco based startup backed by Peter Thiel that has created the world’s first AI robot lawyer, and has helped over 200,000 people dispute and beat their parking tickets (plus a bunch of other cool things).
+DoNotPay is a San Francisco based startup backed by Peter Thiel that has created the world’s first AI robot lawyer and has helped over 200,000 people dispute and beat their parking tickets (among a bunch of other cool things).

-Remember what I said above how backlinks aren’t necessary, they just help?
+Remember what I said above about how backlinks aren’t necessary, just helpful?

 This content was published less than 30 days ago.